 What we install at farm scale

-For farm-scale work OMEGA specifies different components to domestic.
-Panels move from 435-470W domestic-preferred (JA Solar, REC) to 550-600W commercial-tier (Trina Vertex TSM-NEG21C, Longi Hi-MO 7).
-Inverters move from GivEnergy or Fronius hybrid to Huawei SUN2000 commercial string or SMA Sunny Tripower CORE.
+For farm-scale work the kit shifts.
+Panels move from the 435-470W tier we put on UK roofs (JA Solar, REC) up to 550-600W commercial-tier modules (Trina Vertex TSM-NEG21C, Longi Hi-MO 7).
+Inverters step up from GivEnergy or Fronius hybrid to Huawei SUN2000 commercial string or SMA Sunny Tripower CORE.
 Mounting moves from on-roof slate hooks to GSE In-Roof or ground-mount piled-steel systems.
+Same physics, different scale.

-The build cycle is longer — 12-20 weeks end-to-end versus 2-6 weeks for a domestic install.
-MCS certification at farm scale comes from a different scope of the scheme (commercial MCS) but the outcome is the same: the installation is listed, the kWh generated is metered, and the export contract kicks in on commissioning day.
+The build cycle is longer too.
+Twelve to twenty weeks end-to-end against 2-6 weeks for a domestic install.
+MCS certification at farm scale comes from a different scope of the scheme — commercial MCS — but the outcome is the same.
+The installation is listed, the kWh generated is metered, and the export contract kicks in on commissioning day.

 A worked example — 200kW grain store, Cambridgeshire